dawnkelly09/mkdocs-fizz/fizz-docs/get-started/quickstart.md

 ## Summary

 Congratulations!
-You now have all the tools needed to work with the kluster.ai Batch API.
+You now have all the tools needed to work with the fizz.ai Batch API.
 In this guide, you've learned how to:

 - Prepare and submit Batch jobs with structured request inputs
 - Track your jobs' progress in real-time